bartvanhoey/DomainDrivenDesignWorkshop/docs/get-started/get-started.md

 # Get Started

-The easiest way to get started is to [clone this repository](#clone-this-repository) into your computer, another way is to [start from scratch](start-from-scratch.md#start-from-scratch).
-It's up to you!
+The easiest way to get started is to [clone this repository](#clone-this-repository) into your computer.

 ## Clone this repository